LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 # Start the backend
-# Ensure your PostgreSQL CLI is set up correctly by creating a role, password, and database corresponding to the connection string in env.js (database should be called literalingo, username can be postgres, password can be password123)
+# Ensure your PostgreSQL CLI is set up correctly by creating a role, password, and database corresponding to the connection string in .env (database should be called literalingo, username can be postgres, password can be password123)

+# Run the following script to start the containerized backend
+./start-database.sh
+# if you're on windows, to create the docker image, use
+docker run -d --name literalingo-postgres -e POSTGRES_USER="postgres" -e POSTGRES_PASSWORD=PASSWORD -e POSTGRES_DB=literalingo -p 8800:5432 docker.io/postgres

 # Connect to your database via the CLI with:
 psql <your-connection-string-here> OR